josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 For that matter: what makes you feel fulfilled in the first place?

-If it helps: write down every criteria you can think of (pay, benefits, autonomy, company size, prestige, title, interesting work, stability, etc.) Then, rank them.
-Compare that list to any job you consider applying for, to see how closely it matches.
+One useful exercise: write down every criteria you can think of (pay, benefits, autonomy, company size, prestige, title, interesting work, culture, social impact, stability, etc.)

+Once you've thought of every aspect you can, _rank them_, and save your ranked list for later.

+Compare your ranked list to any job you consider applying for, to see how closely it matches.
 (You probably won't find a perfect fit, but the list _will_ help you notice bad fits.)
+However you do it, though:

 <CalloutPlusQuote>